LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 but so freaking more than

-what their heart could take,
+what their heart could take;

 that was such a shame,